trentonf96/trentonf96/README.md

 Software Engineer
 -----------------

 Passionate and driven software engineer seeking to utilize my knowledge and skills to solve complex problems in the field.
 Recently graduated with a computer science degree, I have experience in programming languages such as Java, Python, and C++, as well as a strong background in web development, data structures, and algorithms.
 I thrive on collaborating with others to create effective and innovative solutions and am always aiming to expand my knowledge and improve my craft.
-Excited to learn, grow, and make a valuable contribution to the software engineering community.

 * 🌍  I'm based in Orangevale, CA
 * ✉️  You can contact me at [trentonfengel@gmail.com](mailto:trentonfengel@gmail.com)